 Whether you’re looking at the true urban core of a city or the outskirts of that urban core like where we are, you won’t have any trouble finding all the things you could possibly need.

-Of course one of the biggest components of downtown vs. urban comparison is cost.
+Of course one of the biggest components of city life vs country life comparison is cost.
 While we can’t get quite the value for our money in terms of square footage and land as a suburban or rural person could, we think we’ve managed to keep our housing costs relatively low.

 We bought our current place which has 1,250 square feet plus a 300 square foot finished attic for about $230,000 in 2013.
 That’s not something we could find in two miles down the road in the heart of the city.

 We’ll talk more about cost of living between city life and country life in point twelve below.